 Angle Inlet / Northwest Angle Provincial Forest Border Crossing – Winter Road / Provincial Road 525

-This is an unusual border crossing because the entire area is only accessible to the rest of Minnesota by crossing the Lake of the Woods or by coming in from Canada.
+This is an unusual border crossing because the entire area is accessible to the rest of Minnesota only by crossing the Lake of the Woods or by coming in from Canada.
 There is no direct driving route from the US.
-It is the only part of the United States outside Alaska that is north of the 49th parallel and one of only four locations in the contiguous United States not directly connected to it, the others being nearby Elm Point, Minnesota, Point Roberts, Washington, and the town of Alburgh, Vermont.
-Obviously this port is used primarily by locals and those looking for recreation.
+It is the only part of the United States, outside Alaska, that is north of the 49th parallel.
+The Angle is accessible by cars, boats or plane during the summer, and also by snowmobile in the winter months.

 - Residents are given special permits to avoid going into the shack

-- The videophone eliminates the need to purchase a Remote Area Border Crossing Permit.
-However, some travellers recommend that if you are going to be in Canada on a daily, or extended basis the RABCP is still the best plan.
+- Some travelers recommend that if you are going to be in Canada on a daily, or extended basis, the Remote Area Border Crossing Permit (RABCP) is still the best plan.

 View our page on current road conditions for the Province of Manitoba which includes information on weather issues, construction and other types of hazards.